Dzima77/nym-validator/docs/INSTALL.md

 # Installation

-The installation process of the Coconut servers takes multiple steps.
+The installation process of the Nym validator for development purposes takes multiple steps.

 0. Ensure you have correctly installed and configured docker and docker-compose.